uni-tj/java-compiler/documentation.md

 - check variable redeclarations (in nested blocks)
 - add missing constructor
-- simplify lookupMethod call to only require class name
+- this and super calls, can only appear in constructors as first statement
 - position errors?

 Features: